prefix-dev/pixi/docs/reference/cli.md

 pixi install --frozen
 pixi install --locked
 ```

+!!! info
+    `pixi install` by default will only install the required environment (`default` environment).
+    To specify installation of other environments use the `-e` flag to specify the name of the environment that you require to install.
+    The install command is used when only the installation of the default environment is required and nothing else.
+    The other commands, `run` `shell` `shell-hook`, `remove` to name a few, will all install the environment/s as and when it's required by the commands.
+    This mechanism ensures that the environments are always in the correct state.

 To reinitialize the lock file in your project, you can remove the existing `pixi.lock` file and run `pixi install`.
 This process will regenerate the lock file based on the dependencies defined in your manifest file: